Every Chance I Get (song)

-"Every Chance I Get" is a song by American record producer DJ Khaled featuring American rappers Lil Baby and Lil Durk.
+"Every Chance I Get" (stylized in all caps) is a song by American record producer DJ Khaled featuring American rappers Lil Baby and Lil Durk.
 It was sent to rhythmic contemporary radio as the third single off the former's twelfth studio album, Khaled Khaled, on May 11, 2021.
 The song received mostly positive responses from critics, with some deeming it a highlight off the album.
 Lyrically, it sees the rappers boasting about their successes.

 Background and composition

 According to Khaled, Durk sent his verse back the same day Khaled sent him the track.
 Although Baby and Durk had been teasing a collaborative album, which would later be revealed to be titled The Voice of the Heroes and released on June 4, 2021, Khaled said that he had "Every Chance I Get" long before the duo were planning on working together.
 The song is one of three tracks off Khaled Khaled to feature Lil Baby, along with "I Did It" and "Body in Motion".
 Baby also appeared on Khaled's 2019's album Father of Asahd, on the track "You Stay".

 A trap-infused song, it sees the rappers delivering fast-paced flows and braggadocious lyrics, trading verses about "stunting" on their enemies, street life, women, and wealth.
 Baby performs the first and second verse as well as the chorus, while Durk does the third and final verse.